jeffyactive/angular-bootstrap-photoalbum/README.md

 | footer name       | Example Brand                                          |

 For simplicity, this project uses the default Bootstrap colours and styles.
 To update these, edit the __/style/photoalbum.css__ file in your favourite text editor to override the defaults of [Bootstrap](https://getbootstrap.com/docs/3.3/css/).

+Don't forget to upload the edited index.html and photoalbum.css to your web server!

 License